About the Program

 Kalyani

-Kalyani increased her monthly income from ₹30,000 to ₹50,000 by tracking daily finances and pricing her products correctly.
+Kalyani increased her monthly income from ₹30,000 to ₹50,000 by tracking daily finances and pricing her products correctly, boosting her enterprise growth.

 Suman